EMarquer/data_science/lab_2/README.md

 The sentences are cleaned of their punctuation using the `string` package.

-The sentences are then parsed by Scipy and Stanford Syntactic Parser (from Stanford Parser or Stanford CoreNLP, depending on your instalation and the value of `CORENLP_MODE`, see [Stanford Parser or Stanford CoreNLP](#stanford-parser-or-stanford-corenlp) for more information).
+The sentences are then parsed by Spacy and Stanford Syntactic Parser (from Stanford Parser or Stanford CoreNLP, depending on your instalation and the value of `CORENLP_MODE`, see [Stanford Parser or Stanford CoreNLP](#stanford-parser-or-stanford-corenlp) for more information).

 A set of features are extracted and stored into corresponding files, one of each per book:
 - the sentences of the book, in a dictionary of `{sentence_ID: sentence_text}`, saved in `<book>.sentence.json`;